marknotton/gulp-versioniser/README.md

 | original | string | Pass the original filename so the comparison can match files after the version number has be verified |
 | keep | int | Define how many versions of your versioned files you want to keep.
 By default this is set to 5.|

-`envmod.deleteVersions('assets/js/', 'main.min.js', 3)`
+`versioniser.deleteVersions('assets/js/', 'main.min.js', 3)`

 ------

 ### Credit
 Couldn't have built this without [gulp-dotenv](https://github.com/pine/gulp-dotenv).
-Thank you.
+Thank you!